For Current PILI Interns

 The below information is meant for current PILI Interns.
-Please don’t hesitate to contact PILI staff if you need help or have any questions.
+Please contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 with any questions.

 Educational Seminar Series